dev-cycles/contextive/src/vscode/contextive/README.md

 * Initialize your Contextive Definitions
 * Auto-complete from your Contextive Definitions
 * Hover to show definitions from your Contextive Definitions
+* Support for multiple contexts in the same repository (identified by path globs)
 * Currently configured to work in files of type: c, cpp, csharp, fsharp, go, groovy, html, java, javascript, javascriptreact, json, jsonc, markdown, perl, php, plaintext, powershell, python, ruby, rust, sql, typescript, typescriptreact, vb, xml, yaml
 * Support for word identification in combined usage such as camelCase, PascalCase and snake_case
 * Support for documenting combined words (e.g. verbNoun or noun_verbed)

-### Combined Words

-For the hover display, Contextive is able to identify the use of defined terms in combined words - where terms are combined using `camelCase`, `PascalCase` or `snake_case`, or defined terms that _are_ combined words.

-#### Examples
+### Examples

-The following examples are drawn from the Cargo domain, as explored by [Eric Evans](https://twitter.com/ericevans0) in his seminal work on DDD - [Domain Driven Design: Tackling Complexity in the Heart of Software](https://www.dddcommunity.org/book/evans_2003/).
-The usage examples are drawn from sample conversations in the book - ideally, your usage examples should be exact sentences as said by domain experts.
+In the following sections, examples are drawn from the Cargo domain, as explored by [Eric Evans](https://twitter.com/ericevans0) in his seminal work on DDD - [Domain Driven Design: Tackling Complexity in the Heart of Software](https://www.dddcommunity.org/book/evans_2003/).

+The usage examples are quoted or inspired by sample conversations in the book - ideally, your usage examples should be exact sentences as said by your domain experts.

-Consider the following Contextive definitions file:
+The following Contextive definitions file was used to generate all screenshots/scenarios below:

 ```
 contexts:
+  - name: Cargo
+    domainVisionStatement: To manage the routing of cargo through transportation legs
+    paths:
+    - CargoDemo
-  - terms:
+    terms:
     - name: Cargo
       definition: A unit of transportation that needs moving and delivery to its delivery location.
       examples: